ierdss/base-column-width/README.md

 ## Discoveries

 -   (Bug) Obsidian does not support same name views.
 The second view would takethe config of the first view.
+If you name two tables the same name this will occur.
+    -   (Solution) If you change the name of the 2nd table to make it unique it will revert to its original config.